Menu Close

 Private Market Investing: Two Main Ways to Invest

-Because investing in startups is risky, the federal government only allows ultra-high-net-worth individuals to invest in buying shares in private companies.
-While the wealth standard for indirect private market investing is lower than public investing, it still requires a significant investment.
+Since startup investments can be risky, the government allows only ultra-high-net-worth individuals to directly invest in private companies.
+While indirect private market investments typically have a lower wealth standard than public market investing, they still require a substantial investment.

 1. Linqto